Catalonia: Art and architecture

-Catalonia has given to the world many important figures in the area of the art.
-Catalan painters internationally known are, among others, Salvador Dalí, Joan Miró and Antoni Tàpies.
+Many important artists are from Catalonia.
+Salvador Dalí, Joan Miró and Antoni Tàpies are some of the most famous Catalan painters.
 Closely linked with the Catalan pictorial atmosphere, Pablo Picasso lived in Barcelona during his youth, training them as an artist and creating the movement of cubism.
-Other important artists are Claudi Lorenzale for the medieval Romanticism that marked the artistic Renaixença, Marià Fortuny for the Romanticism and Catalan Orientalism of the nineteenth century, Ramon Casas or Santiago Rusiñol, main representatives of the pictorial current of Catalan modernism from the end of the nineteenth century to the beginning of the twentieth century, Josep Maria Sert for early 20th-century Noucentisme, or Josep Maria Subirachs for expressionist or abstract sculpture and painting of the late twentieth century.
+Other important artists include Claudi Lorenzale, for the medieval Romanticism that marked the artistic Renaixença; Marià Fortuny, for the Romanticism and Catalan Orientalism of the nineteenth century; Ramon Casas or Santiago Rusiñol, main representatives of the pictorial current of Catalan modernism from the end of the nineteenth century to the beginning of the twentieth century; Josep Maria Sert, for early 20th-century Noucentisme; or Josep Maria Subirachs, for expressionist or abstract sculpture and painting of the late twentieth century.